 Google Docs Logo

 The changes in the modern version of the logo are so minor that most users do not even notice them.
 And there were adjustments.
-First, the designers removed the shadow from the folded corner, and it was painted in dark blue and made sharp again.
+First, the designers removed the shadow from the folded corner, painted it dark blue, and made it sharp again.
 Secondly, they reduced the number of long stripes from three to two and brought them back to the middle.

 Font and Colors